VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/tutorials/add-new-module-to-virtocommerce-admin.md

 }
 ```

-* **CloseSubscriptionUI** вЂ“ Unsubscribe from tracking changes of ViewModel's properties or InnerItem's collections
+* **CloseSubscriptionUI** - Unsubscribe from tracking changes of ViewModel's properties or InnerItem's collections

 ```
 protectedВ overrideВ voidВ CloseSubscriptionUI()